New York State Route 440

-New York State Route 440 (NY 440) is a state highway located entirely on Staten Island in New York City.
-The route acts as a connector between the two segments of New Jersey Route 440, running from the Staten Island community of Richmond Valley in the south to Port Richmond in the north.
+New York State Route 440 (NY 440) is a freeway located entirely on Staten Island in New York City.
+The route acts as a connector between the two segments of New Jersey Route 440, running from the Staten Island neighborhood of Charleston in the south to Port Richmond in the north.
 NY 440 is connected to the two New Jersey segments by the Outerbridge Crossing to the south and the Bayonne Bridge to the north.
-It is one of several signed New York State routes that are not connected to any others in the state, and one of only two NYS routes (NY 426 being the other) that is the middle section of another state's highway bearing the same number.
-Much of NY 440 is a limited-access highway.
-From the Korean War Veterans Parkway to Interstate 278 (I-278), it is known as the West Shore Expressway.
+It is one of several signed New York State routes that are not connected to any others in the state, and one of only two New York State routes (NY 426 being the other) that is the middle section of another state's highway bearing the same number.
+From the Korean War Veterans Parkway to I-278, it is known as the West Shore Expressway.
 North of I-278, it is named the Dr. Martin Luther King Jr. Expressway (also known as the Willowbrook Expressway).
 NY 440 is the southernmost state route in the state of New York.

 Route description

-NY 440 begins at the New York–New Jersey state line, mid-span on the east-west Outerbridge Crossing over the Arthur Kill in the Richmond Valley neighborhood of Staten Island.
-The four-lane bridge crosses east through Richmond Valley and over Arthur Kill Road.
+NY 440 begins at the New York–New Jersey state line, mid-span on the east-west Outerbridge Crossing over the Arthur Kill in the Charleston neighborhood of Staten Island.
+The four-lane bridge crosses east through Charleston and over Arthur Kill Road.

 After entering Staten Island, NY 440 passes through a toll barrier for eastbound traffic entering the city.
 Immediately following the toll barrier is a ramp to Page Avenue, the eastbound exit 1.
 In the westbound direction, the ramp to Arthur Kill Road is exit 1.

-After Page Avenue, NY 440 enters a partial cloverleaf interchange with the Korean War Veterans Parkway (the KWVP, though often referred to as the Richmond Parkway, its name until 1997) and a nearby park and ride.
-At exit 2 in the Pleasant Plains neighborhood, NY 440 exits the right-of-way it entered on, which becomes the KWVP, while NY 440 proceeds north as the co-signed West Shore Expressway.
+After Page Avenue, NY 440 enters a partial cloverleaf interchange with the Korean War Veterans Parkway (though often referred to as the Richmond Parkway, its name until 1997) and a nearby park and ride.
+At exit 2 in Charleston, NY 440 exits the right-of-way it entered on, which becomes the Korean War Veterans Parkway, while NY 440 proceeds north as the co-signed West Shore Expressway.

 The West Shore Expressway continues north as a four-lane expressway, entering exit 3, a ramp to Woodrow Road going northbound.
 Crossing into the Rossville neighborhood, the expressway enters exit 3 southbound, connecting to Bloomingdale Road, and parallels a section of the Arthur Kill.
 Crossing north of South Shore Golf Course, the West Shore enters exit 4, an interchange with Huguenot Avenue.
 Continuing northeast, NY 440 is routed parallel with the eastern side of the former Fresh Kills Landfill, with exit 5 providing access to Arden Avenue.
 Bending northward once again, the West Shore crosses over Fresh Kills creek, and passes through a portion of the William T. Davis Wildlife Refuge.
 West Shore continues through the Chelsea-Travis neighborhood, accessible at exit 7 through a service road interchange with Victory Boulevard (itself previously designated as NY 439A, until c.
 1968).